 It is possible, however, that future results of operations could be materially affected by changes in the amounts and timing of recorded expenses brought about by changes in the factors mentioned above.
-A reduction in the estimated useful life of any item of investment properties and bank premises, furniture, fixtures and equipment would increase the recorded operation expenses and decrease the carrying value of investment properties and bank premises, furniture, fixtures and vice versa.
+A reduction in the estimated useful life of any item of investment properties and bank premises, furniture, fixtures and equipment would increase the recorded operation expenses and decrease the carrying value of investment properties and bank premises, furniture, fixtures and equipment and intangible assets and vice versa.